dangoldin/mysql-class/session2/exercises2.md

 - How many players do we have for each position?
 - What player has the most projected rushing touchdowns in week 15?
 - What teams don't have a game in week 11?
+- How many players do we have for each position in week 12?
+- What's the total number of projected fantasy points by team?
+- What's the total number of projected fantasy points and projected rushing yards by team in week 10?